Key takeaways from Trump’s speech at the 2025 Davos World Economic Forum

 The US is estimated to be the world’s second largest source of annual carbon emissions, behind China.
 Those emissions, largely from fossil fuels, enter the atmosphere as greenhouse gases that capture heat and cause temperatures to rise.

 Still, on Monday, Trump once again withdrew from the Paris Agreement, an international climate accord designed to reduce emissions.

-He had previously pulled the US out of the deal in 2019 during his first term before Biden rejoined it four years later.
+He had previously pulled the US out of the deal in 2019 during his first term, although Biden rejoined it in 2021.

-At Davos, Trump once again described the Paris climate accord as “one-sided”.
+At Davos, Trump again described the Paris climate accord as “one-sided”.
 And he repeated his pledge to “unlock” US fossil fuel reserves.

-“The United States has the largest amount of oil and gas of any country on Earth, and we’re going to use it,” Trump said, promising “rapid approvals” for energy ventures.
+“The United States has the largest amount of oil and gas of any country on Earth.
+And we’re going to use it,” Trump said, promising “rapid approvals” for energy ventures.

 Trump also mocked his political adversaries for advancing a “Green New Deal”, a slate of policy proposals in the US designed to bring down carbon emissions.